How it works

 What I kept seeing across industries and businesses

-Over 20+ years of working around senior leaders — initially through B2B networks and conferences, and for the last 9 years across supply chain and operations — the same patterns kept repeating.
+During 20+ years of working around senior leaders — initially through B2B networks and conferences, and for the last 9 years across supply chain capability investment projects — the same patterns kept repeating.

 When people talked hypothetically about future challenges, answers were polished and abstract.
 But when the discussion shifted to a real, active decision — one with consequences attached — the conversation changed completely.
 Trade-offs surfaced.
 Constraints became visible.
 Confidence varied sharply depending on who was in the room.